indictechcom/wq-qotd/README.md

 docker-compose exec backend /bin/bash
 ```

-## Configuration
+## Connecting to an External Database

-The application uses environment variables for configuration.
-Copy `.env.example` to `.env` and provide the connection details for your external database:
+If you prefer to use an external database instead of the local development one, update your `.env` file with your database credentials:

 ```env
 # Database Configuration